Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Introduction

 \section{Introduction}

-Population aging has resulted in an escalating burden of age-related chronic diseases, leading to impaired mobility\cite{gbd2022global,cieza2020global}.
-Among these mobility-impaired individuals, those with lower limb dysfunction in Category 4 or above are still able to walk independently according to functional ambulation classification.
-However, for safety considerations, they still require a certain level of assistance during rehabilitation or daily walking \cite{1984Clinical}.
-Thus, walking aids are commonly employed to maintain walking independence by compensating for balance and stability\cite{jeong2015type}.
+\IEEEPARstart{P}{opulation} aging has increased the burden of age-related chronic diseases, such as impaired mobility\cite{gbd2022global}.
+Among these mobility-impaired individuals, those with lower limb dysfunction in Category 4 or above can still walk independently according to functional ambulation classification.
+However, for safety considerations, they yet require a certain level of assistance during walking \cite{1984Clinical}.
+Thus, walking aids are commonly employed to enhance their walking independence by compensating for balance and stability\cite{jeong2015type}.

-Given the fact that there is a lack of nursing care staff, various robots have been developed to assist the mobility-impaired population in maintaining walking independence.
-These robots, commonly known as exoskeletons \cite{wang2022review,zhong2021toward}, walkers \cite{sierra2019human,ferrari2020human}, and intelligent canes, are classified as mobility-aid robotics.
-Walkers typically provide support to patients through a hand-held support base, and their movement is directed by a user's residual ambulation capability \cite{naeem2022development}.
-However, walkers are often burdened by their weight, which limits their maneuverability, and their large size renders them unsuitable in narrow spaces and outdoor scenarios.
+Given the lack of nursing care staff, various robots have been developed to assist the mobility-impaired population in maintaining walking independence.
+These robots, commonly known as exoskeletons \cite{wang2022review,10138566}, walkers \cite{sierra2019human,ferrari2020human}, and intelligent canes \cite{fallprevention,clinicalgaittraining, clinicalgaittraining1,yan2021human}, are classified as mobility-aid robotics.
+Walkers typically provide support through a hand-held support base and operate by a user’s residual ambulation capability.
+Some solutions compensate for the walker weight and inertia\cite{li2023mobile}.
+However, their inherent weight and large size may limit their suitability in narrow spaces and outdoor scenarios.
+Additionally, they are primarily designed for individuals with severe walking dysfunction.
 Comparatively, cane-robot systems offer greater flexibility and smaller size, making them potentially more suitable for assisting the targeted people in various settings.

 Over the past two decades, many cane-type robots have been proposed to assist and supervise mobility-impaired individuals.
 Pei et al. employed a cane-type walking-aid robot to estimate the risk of falls in elderly individuals, using Zero Moment Point (ZMP) stabilization as a reference for fall prevention \cite{fallprevention}.
 Shunki et al. used a cane-type assistive mobile robot for clinical gait training in clinical settings and verified the efficacy of their proposed gait rehabilitation strategy with the robot\cite{clinicalgaittraining, clinicalgaittraining1}.
 Yan et al. implemented a user intention estimation model and successfully achieved human following for the safety and supervision of users' independent walking during rehabilitation training \cite{yan2021human}.